-Summer is spider season, and by now, most of you have probably had your first creepy crawly sighting.
-We’re hoping that’s all it was and that spiders haven’t taken a bite out of your summertime fun.
+Summer is spider season, so there’s no better time to get rid of spiders.
+We’re hoping spiders haven’t taken a bite out of your summertime fun.

-Throughout June and July, we posted a series of #SpiderBites on our Facebook and Pinterest pages — natural solutions that will help you keep spiders from making their way into your home.
-Just in case you missed any, we’ve got them all right here.
-Here’s to a summer filled with sunshine, backyard barbeques and a spider-free home!
+Try these natural solutions that will help you keep spiders from making their way into your home.
+Here’s to a summer filled with sunshine, backyard barbecues and a spider-free home!

 Spiders don’t have good eyesight, so they rely on vibrations they feel in their web, to detect an insect that could be their next meal.
 Turn music on in an area where you’ve spotted spiders and the vibrations will interfere with their ability to pick the perfect time to feast.
 They’ll quickly leave in search of a quieter spot.